JasonLocklin/Dissertation/outline.md

 peak velocity.
 They adapted to inward adaptation, or reduction, by both parameters.
 In contrast, patients with damage to the oculomotor vermis
 TODO: Find a place for this paper and provide a better summary.

+Medio-posterior cerebellum (oculomotor vermis composed of lobules VI–VII and caudal part of the fastigial nucleus) contributes to backward adaptation of reactive saccades [@HoppFuchs2004!,
+@IwamotoKaku2010!, @Pelisson2010!; PrsaThier2011!; Tian2009!].
+For
+example, patients with lesions of the cerebellar vermis [@Golla2008], or with a neurodegenerative desease which happens to primarily damage the Purkinje cells of the vermis [@Xu-Wilson2009!] are unresponsive to saccade shortening, reactive saccadic adaptation.
+TODO: Further evedence provided by [@Desmurget1998, @Jenkin-sonMiall2010!].

+It also requires mentioning that there is some evidence of involvement of other parts of the cerebellum in the adaptation of reactive saccades. @Panouillères2012 was able to modify reactive saccade adaptation with transcranial magnetic stimulation of the hemispheric lobule Crus I. Others have found further hints of hemispheric involvement [@Alahyane2008!, @Choi2008, @Straube2001!, @Broekhoven2009].

+TODO: neural substrates of reactive saccadde *lengthening*?

+Much less work has been done examining the neural substrates of the adaptation of volitional saccades. @Alahyane2008 examined deficits in both reactive and voluntary adapataion after lesions in both the medial and lateral parts of the cerebellum TODO: expand. @Gerardin2012! used neuroimaging to investigate both the cortical and cerebellar correlates of the two types of saccades.
+Interestingly, hemispheric lobules VIIb–VIIIa of the cerebellum were found to be activated during both types of saccades.